 Guam is currently getting back on track with continuing outreach/workshop programs.
 With the retirement of the Coordinator in August 2017, newly appointed Coordinator is still learning the ropes with the Program.
-Guam MCSAP conducted two (2) Carrier Safety Workshops in the final month of the FY 2018.
+Guam MCSAP conducted two (2) Carrier Safety Workshops in April of the FY 2019.